-Gottfried Wilhelm Leibniz was a German polymath, mathematician and philosopher born on July 1, 1646, in Leipzig.
+Gottfried Wilhelm Leibniz was a German polymath, mathematician, and philosopher born on July 1, 1646, in Leipzig.
 He made a lot of contributions to world knowledge, some of which are his independent discovery of calculus, the development of mechanical calculators, his promotion of the philosophy of relationism, his refinement of the binary system of numeration and a whole lot more.

 Wilhelm Leibniz is one man that will always be mentioned whenever we talk about Isaac Newton because he represented the other side of Newton’s thoughts.

 Newton had already formed calculus in the 1660s but he did not publish any of his ideas, however, he shared some of his early manuscripts with some of his friends.
-So, there were people or individuals who were well aware of Newton’s discovery of calculus, at least none of them refuted his claim later on.
+So, there were people or individuals who were well aware of Newton’s discovery of calculus, at least, none of them refuted his claim later on.

 And in fact, Newton claimed to have started the calculus in 1666, when he was just 23 years old.
 He had called it “the method of fluxions and fluents”.
-But did not publish it, as I have said, except for “a minor annotation in the back of one of his publications decades later.”
+But he did not publish it, as I have said, except for “a minor annotation in the back of one of his publications decades later.”